PRIVACY POLICY

 What about the 3000, 6000, and 9000 feet winds aloft forecasts?

-The forecast data for these forecasts is generated from the same models as other winds aloft forecasts.
+The forecast data for 3/6/9k forecasts is generated from the same models as other winds aloft forecasts.

-These forecasts don't provide any more useful information than the those models and are, in fact, more location limited.
+The 3/6/9 forecasts don't provide any more useful information than the other models and are, in fact, more location limited.

 A note from Alex, creator of this website: